‘It’s In The Details’

 Cards feature the various sports in color photographs on front and the backs have a description of those in addition to an ad for Arbuckles Bros.
 Coffee, which was based out of New York.
 The front also contains the name of the country in one corner and the copyrighted date of 1893 in another.
-The cards are oversized and printed on a thin paper-type of cardstock.
+The cards are oversized and printed on a thin paper-type of cardstock with a slight gloss.
 Most were printed with a horizontal layout, but some are vertical.

 Note that card No. 24 can be found with both Greenland and Alaska.
 Because of that, there are technically 51 different cards in the set.
 The Alaska version of No. 24 is easier to find and the Greenland copy is significantly more scarce.
 Both pictures are the same and the only difference is the replacement of names.
 As this Arbuckles site suggests, Greenland may have been a replacement that came after Alaska as it is squeezed into the space occupied by the smaller ‘Alaska’ on the back.

 1893 K4 Arbuckles Coffee Sports and Pastimes of Nations / World Checklist

 - Greenland (also Alaska)

 - Central Africa

 - Anglo Saxon

 - American Negroes